sf-wdi-19-20/modules/w11_d2_0_iprep/all-the-talks.md

 1. What format are the event times given to you in?
 	* Assume they're given in minutes since midnight, for the day of the conference.
 For example, the time `540` would be 9:00AM.

+**Solution**

+Look for a "greedy algorithm" solution to "scheduling" to see an approach for this kind of problem!